PraxisJS

 Store

-@praxisjs/store — class-based singleton stores with @Store and @UseStore.
-Define reactive state with @State, inject anywhere with @UseStore.
+@praxisjs/store — class-based singleton stores with @Storable and @Store.
+Define reactive state with @State, inject anywhere with @Store or store().

 Store

 Class-based singleton state management.
-Define a store once with @Store, inject it into any component with @UseStore.
+Mark a store class with @Storable, inject it into any component with @Store.
 All components reading the same store stay in sync automatically.

 npm install @praxisjs/store